Anirudh58/Anirudh58.github.io/_pages/research.md

 > ### EXPLORATORY VIDEO ANALYTICS (2022)

 - <small> EVA is a visual data management system (think MySQL for videos).
 It supports a declarative language similar to SQL and a wide range of commonly used computer vision models.
-I have been working on this project with the Georgia Tech Database Research group, advised by [Prof. Joy Arulraj](https://www.cc.gatech.edu/~jarulraj/) since Fall 2021. </small>
+The key idea behind EVA is that simple to moderate analysis on videos should be as easy as writing SQL queries. </small>
-- <small> See repo [here](https://github.com/georgia-tech-db/eva) to know more. </small>
+- <small> See [here](https://evadb.readthedocs.io/en/latest/source/overview/video.html) to know more. </small>

 > ### USING BILINEAR CNNs FOR VEHICLE MAKE AND MODEL PREDICTION (2022)

 - <small> In this project, we have taken up a fine-grained classification of predicting a vehicle's make and model given an input image of a vehicle using various neural networks.
-We used [VMMRdb] as the main dataset source.</small>
+We used [VMMRdb](https://github.com/faezetta/VMMRdb) as the main dataset source.</small>
+- <small> We compared the performance of 3 methods.
+Transfer learning with various backbone models (ResNet18, ResNet50, MobileNetv2), Bilinear CNNs and Vision Transformers.
+As the number of labels increased, we found that Bilinear CNNs outperformed the other networks in terms of accuracy, as it was able to learn the fine details better. </small>
 - <small> This project was done as part of CS 7643 (Deep Learning).
-Please find the code [here](https://github.com/Anirudh58/vehicle-predictor) and the research report [here] </small>
+Please find the code [here](https://github.com/Anirudh58/vehicle-predictor) and the research report [here](https://github.com/Anirudh58/vehicle-predictor/blob/main/Vehicle_Predictor_Final_Report.pdf) </small>

 > ### EMOJI CATEGORY AND POSITION PREDICTION IN TEXT PASSAGES (2022)